PsiOffenseUp/RadHareGame/BoogalooGame/BoogalooGame/bin/DesktopGL/AnyCPU/Debug/options/readme.txt

 Keyboard key for down
 Keyboard key for jump
 Keyboard key for action
+Keyboard key for next enemy
 Button for right on a controller
 Button for left on a controller
 Button for up on a controller
 Button for down on a controller
 Button for jump on a controller
 Button for action on a controller
+Button for next enemy on a controller

 I have these set to encode and decode whenever the file is read from or saved.
 Here are the encode for GamePad buttons: